 Tile and Countertops

 If you’re getting the fridge with the house and not buying your own, you’ll want to clean it.
 Pull out all of the drawers and wipe them thoroughly out.
 Use a sanitizing wipe to kill any germs that may have been left behind by the previous owners.
 Also clean any other large appliances left behind, such as the stove.
+Some appliances, like a dishwasher, will have a wash cycle that you can run with a special cleaner to do the work for you.

 If you’re moving into a furnished place, you have the benefit of not having to purchase furniture.
 However, this comes with the downside of not knowing where that furniture has been or what is on it.
 Have a professional upholstery cleaner take care of any used furniture in your home before you make yourself cozy.